Recently Backup Systems were awarded a certification of ISO 27001. The director of Backup Systems Mark Ridley was interviewed on the subject.

 Certification to ISO 27001 is basically the international standard for information security.
 It promotes efficient management of sensitive corporate information, highlighting vulnerabilities to ensure it is adequately protected against potential threats.
 It encompasses people, processes and IT systems.

 ISO 27001 allows us to prove to our clients that we are managing the security of their information efficiently.
 The standard is relevant to organisations that manage high volumes of data.
-All major companies and public sector bodies require you to have an ISO certification as they are dealing with sensitive client data and must comply to strict GDPR rules.
-We are very proud to say that we are able to offer high quality service using ISO standards.
+All major companies and public sector bodies require you to have an ISO certification as they are dealing with sensitive client data and must comply with strict GDPR rules.
+We are very proud to say that we are able to offer high-quality service using ISO standards.

 What steps did you have to take to get accredited?

 It was much harder to achieve than we initially expected.
 We had to review our existing processes and complete a lot of documents before applying.
 There were around 15 points that we needed to consider.
 We began our application in August, with a GAP analysis, and we were officially awarded the ISO 27001 certification in October.
 For larger companies, it can take years to get accredited.

 I feel that a lot of great things came out of it.
 It has really encouraged our team to look into new processes that we didn’t necessarily think of before.
 It has strengthened our workflow and improved our existing management systems.

 Our current certificate is valid for 10 years, but we must perform regular audits to ensure that our service complies to the ISO standard.
 Every year our office is visited by an external auditor who is making sure that we are keeping up to the ISO standard.
 This way our clients can feel safe and secure in our hands.